 What do I need to study to become a TA?

 Specific qualifications will be needed if you aspire to work with children with learning difficulties or with SEN requirements.
-Gaining these awards will be beneficial not only in your role as a TA, but also for future career development.
+Gaining these awards will be beneficial not only in your role as a T.A., but also for future career development.

 a teaching assistant reads to a class of young children